greglama/skill-submission/README.md

 ```

 The skill will locate the report, highlight the cited quotes in a temp PDF copy, and return the brief.

+## Architecture

+Three scripts try to keep the skill deterministic and token efficient:
+- `find_pdf.py` locates the report,
+- `extract_pdf_data.py` pulls only the most relevant PDF pages to stay token efficient,
+- `highlight_pdf.py` highlights citation into a PDF copy in system Temp.
+Clicking a citation opens that highlighted PDF inside Codex.
+This highlighted version is a copy and the corpus is never touched.

+To guide the AI in building the skill I asked it to start from a scaffolding I put together.
+I coded the first script and only wrote a skeleton for the 2nd.
+While the AI wrote the highlight completly on its own.